-- Added the MAGN and CLON chunks to the list of chunks across which MNG editors cannot move unknown ancillary chunks. - Added "foreground layer" terminology. - Editorial changes to the FRAM chunk specification to clarify when interframe delays and synchronization points occur. - Added paragraph about object 0 in the introductory section on objects. - Clarified that object attributes for object 0 become undefined when a SEEK chunk appears, if they are different from the default values at the end of any segment.
-Made the treatment of magnification data for object 0 consistent with the treatment of the other attributes.
+- Added "foreground layer" terminology. - Editorial changes to the FRAM chunk specification to clarify when interframe delays and synchronization points occur. - Added paragraph about object 0 in the introductory section on objects. - Clarified that object attributes for object 0 become undefined when a SEEK chunk appears, if they are different from the default values at the end of any segment.
+Made the treatment of magnification data for object 0 consistent with the treatment of the other attributes. - Removed statement in the FRAM chunk specification that a subframe ends when a SEEK chunk is encountered.
+This is inconsistent with statements elsewhere in the specification that the SEEK chunk can be treated as if it were an empty DISC chunk. - Clarified that inserting a background layer ahead of a segment is only necessary when the decoder jumps to a seek point from the interior of a segment. - Clarified that the empty DISC chunk only discards nonzero objects. - Revised the author list.